The Bachelor Season Finale Recap: I Don’t Love That

 NO, YOU FUCKING SCUMBAG.
 SHE’S NOT OKAY.
 That’s not something you say to someone who’s hiding in a bathroom and crying because you just broke off your engagement with them.

 I’ve been in this exact break-up situation before.
 Situations like this are set up for the man to either force you to lash out so he can walk away going, “She was crazy!” or it’s all a test to see if you’ll “fight” for the relationship.
-It felt like Arie was waiting for Becca to fight for him and ask him to stay and when she had too much goddamn self respect to do that, he sat perfectly still to trick her into thinking he left.
+It felt like Arie was waiting for Becca to fight for him and ask him to stay and when she had too much goddamn self-respect to do that, he sat perfectly still to trick her into thinking he left.

-On Tuesday night, We’ll find out what Arie was thinking and if Lauren gets back together with someone who broke her heart on national TV!
+On Tuesday night, we’ll find out what Arie was thinking and if Lauren gets back together with someone who broke her heart on national TV!